Horse Vet Care

 - Extractions

-- Geriatric and miniature horse dentistry
+- Senior and miniature horse dentistry

 - Performance dentistry including bit seats